top of page

 When selecting a personal protection dog, reliability and safety are paramount.
 It’s crucial that the dog can perform its protective duties without posing a danger to family members or the public.

-1. Assessment of Behavior: Regular assessments of the dog's behavior can help gauge reliability.
-These assessments should include familiar and unfamiliar environments to evaluate how well the dog can focus in different scenarios.
-Remember a dog is a creature of habit, if he fails to win during training how can you expect him to win during real life deployments.
-Train as if it where real and when it is real it will be like training.
+Regular assessments of the dog's behavior can help gauge reliability.
+These assessments should include familiar and unfamiliar environments to evaluate how well the dog can focus in various scenarios.
+Remember, a dog is a creature of habit.
+If they fail to win during training, how can you expect them to win during real-life deployments?
+Train as if it were real, and when it's real, it will feel like training.

-2. Controlled Exposure: Ensuring the dog is exposed to various situations is key.
-For instance, introducing them to environments with loud noises, crowds, and different animals can help prepare them for real-life circumstances.
+Ensuring the dog is exposed to various situations is key.
+Introducing them to environments with loud noises, crowds, and different animals can help prepare them for real-life circumstances.

-3. Family Involvement: Family involvement in training sessions can create a stronger bond between the dog and its family members.
+Family involvement in training sessions creates a stronger bond between the dog and family members.
 It allows the dog to learn to respond to commands from different individuals within the household.
-Training for the family will make the deployment of the dog fluid and clear during the deployment.
+This training for the family will make the deployment of the dog fluid and clear during actual situations.

-4. Professional Help: Seeking the guidance of a professional trainer is often beneficial.
-Trainers with experience in protection dog training can provide invaluable insights and strategies to enhance the dog's skills.
-This investment can make a significant difference in the dog's performance.
+Seeking guidance from a professional trainer can be highly beneficial.
+Experienced trainers in protection dog training can provide invaluable insights and strategies to enhance the dog's skills.
+This investment can significantly improve the dog's performance.

-5. Trust Your Instincts: Ultimately, trusting your instincts as a handler is vital.
+Ultimately, trusting your instincts as a handler is vital.
 If you have concerns about the dog's behavior or instincts, don’t hesitate to seek further evaluation or training.
-Always start with the proper candidate Your intuition can help maintain a safe environment for your family.
+Always start with the proper candidate.
+Your intuition can help maintain a safe environment for your family.

 Building a Positive Relationship